kiran-91/Convolution-Neural-Network-powered-Image-Classification/README.md

 # Convolution-Neural-Network-powered-Image-Classification
-## This is an academic project assosiated with Vellore Institute of Technology
+## This is an academic project assosiated with Vellore Institute of Technology (June 2023-December 2023)

 ## Project Overview
 This project develops a Convolutional Neural Network (CNN) to classify images as expressing either happiness or sadness.
 The goal is to create a user-friendly tool that can analyze uploaded images and provide real-time emotional predictions